skatejs/build/README.md

 Shorthand for using `git cz`.

-### `sk-dev`

-Runs [`storybook`](https://github.com/kadirahq/react-storybook) and serves your stories.
-Just because it's written in React doesn't mean it can't be reused inside of a Skate project.
-In fact, it's a testament to the fact that your project will work inside React.

 ### `sk-init`

 Templates out a new project.
 If run in an existing project, it won't overwrite any files and will create any files that don't already exist.